autonity/docs.autonity.org/concepts/staking/index.md

 - _at the end of the epoch in which the unbonding period expires_: NTN for the unbonding stake amount are released to the delegator

 ::: {.callout-note title="Note" collapse="false"}
-Alice submits an `unbond()` tx that is processed and included in a block at time `T`, where an `UnbondingRequest` object for the necessary voting power change is also created.
-At `T+1`, the [unbonding period](/glossary/#unbonding-period) begins.
+Alice submits an [`unbond()`](/reference/api/aut/#unbond) tx that is processed and included in a block at time $T$, where an `UnbondingRequest` object for the necessary voting power change is also created.
+At $T+1$, the [unbonding period](/glossary/#unbonding-period) begins.

-The unbonding request is tracked in memory for application at the end of the epoch in which `T` was processed, when the validator's bonded stake amount and voting power is reduced as follows:
+The unbonding request is tracked in memory for application at the end of the epoch in which $T$ was processed, when the validator's bonded stake amount and voting power is reduced as follows:

   - the designated amount of Liquid Newton amount is unlocked and burnt if the stake being unbonded is [delegated](/glossary/#delegated)
   - the amount of stake to reduce the unbonding pool by and Alice's share of the unbonding pool is calculated
   - the amount of Newton bonded to the validator is reduced by the unbonding amount, consequently reducing the validator's voting power

-Then, at the end of the epoch in which the unbonding period (`T+1` + `unbonding period`) expires, Newton redemption (i.e. 'release') occurs and the Newton that is due is minted to Alice's Newton account.
+Then, at the end of the epoch in which the unbonding period $(T+1 + unbonding~period)$ expires, Newton redemption (i.e. 'release') occurs and the Newton that is due is minted to Alice's Newton account.

-Note that the amount of Newton released to Alice may be less than the original unbonded amount if the validator has been slashed between `T` and the end of the epoch in which the `unbonding period` expires.
+Note that the amount of Newton released to Alice may be less than the original unbonded amount if the validator has been slashed between $T$ and the end of the [epoch](/glossary/#epoch) in which the [unbonding period](/glossary/#unbonding-period) expires.
 :::

 ## Slashing